jenaye/Tipnturn-front/README.md

 # Protractor  #

-i used travis to automated make end-to-end test
+i used travis to automate end-to-end testing

 # Todo #